-Over the last several months the world has experienced a second phase of total financial collapse and massive unemployment.
+Over the last several months the world has experienced the second phase of total financial collapse and massive unemployment.
 The Arab Spring started when the ordinary men and women in Egypt cried enough and now it spreads across the whole Muslim world.

-Capitalism, like its antithesis communism is clearly not working for anyone, with the exception of the super-rich.
-Here in the United Kingdom the head of the Bank of England, Mervyn King, made available more money than the UK’s national debt to prop up our trading bank system, while we real people are asked by our government to tighten our belts, paying higher prices for everything including food, fuel, clothing, gas and electricity.
+Capitalism, like its antithesis communism, is clearly not working for anyone, with the exception of the super-rich.
+Here in the United Kingdom the head of the Bank of England, Mervyn King, made available more money than the UK’s national debt to prop up our trading bank system, while we, real people, are asked by our government to tighten our belts, paying higher prices for everything including food, fuel, clothing, gas and electricity.

 It begs the simple question – if the Bank of England can prop up the share market, why not wipe the paper national debt?